Utkarsh-Shukla12/Certificates/README.md

 # Certificates
 ## Description of Repository
-This repo was created in mind to keep the records of all the Certificate issued to me.
-It show my progess over the time and motivates me to keep pushing myself and work hard. :)
+This repo was created to keep the records of all the Certificate issued to me.
+It shows my progess over the time and motivates me to keep pushing myself and work hard.
+Happy Learning :)

 ## Certificates